 There’s a reason you don’t remember 99% of your lectures.

 This is a test of application, not just barfing up what you rote memorized (although that is part of it).

 Yes, you do need to rote memorize a lot of things because not everything testable has been tested before or it’s hard to find a question that tests a certain issue or rule.

 I would suggest that you FIRST try to solve problems (like MBE questions and essays) with cursory imperfect knowledge so that you UNDERSTAND how the issues and rules are used.
-AND THEN, you can memorize your understanding of the rules and issues.
+AND THEN, you can fill in the gaps by memorizing and understanding the rules and issues.

 In other words, learn by example, not by theory.

 This will let you be able to pull out the issues and rules you need from memory, and probably more importantly, recall your understanding of how to use them.
 Yes, unlike real life, there is often a correct response—the intended, credited answer—even on essays.

 4) It’s more about being able to remember and use things on the exam, not merely be familiar with them

 This raises the question: How do you do that?